 See the accompanying Get started page for more details on how the package works, including detailed examples.

-A mizer model captures the interactions between multiple species.
+A mizer model captures the interactions between species.
 The growth rates of fish are determined by the availability of prey and the death rates are influenced by the abundance of predators, as well as fishing.
 The model starts with the individual-level physiological rates for each species, as well as the predation preferences, and deduces the population-level dynamics from these.
 Thus quantities like fish diets and fisheries yields emerge dynamically and can be projected into the future.

 Because a mizer model tracks the size of individuals as they grow up over several orders of magnitude from their egg size to their maximum size, it correctly tracks the ontogenetic diet shifts.
 An individual typically moves through several trophic levels during its life time.
 This is often not correctly captured in other multi-species models.